camligorkem/ADA_2018_Project/ReadMe2.md

 We can enrich the dataset by doing following:
 - By using the source data we can group the news by country and time.
 - By using the title and url information of the news we can infer the topic of the newspaper (most cases url contains sports, healthcare, tech words in the urls).
-- By using the wlp data we can find the frequency of the words in the text.
+- By using the wlp data we can find the Topics of the articles.

 ## World Factbook

 World Factbook contains the daa about each country profiles collected by CIA.
 The data is open source and can be obtained from [this link](https://github.com/factbook/factbook.json) as a json format.
 We are only interested in 20 countries therefore, we will use only the countries in which we have news article available.
 Also, the country profiles are in-depth, we will choose key information such as population, age profile, sex ratio, and other socio-economic informations.

 # Data Analysis

-We did two data exploration for each dataset separately.
+Our data analysis consists of three main parts: Analysis of factbook data, analysis of now corpus data and correlation of two data.
+In the first part, we determined and extracted the relevant facts for each countries.
+In the second part we determined topics for news and get the tpic distribution for each countries news articles.
+At the last part we checked if there are some correlations between the facts and toic distributions.

 ## FactBook Dataset Analysis